MartinPaulo/ResOsTrainTheTrainer/README.md

 The image to be used:

 1. [ ] Is the image named `res_os_drupal7` available and public on the NeCTAR cloud?
+1. [ ] If you use it launch an instance, then `ssh` into the instance and run `apt-get update & apt-get upgrade -y` is the behaviour acceptable?
-1. [ ] If so, check that it works as expected.
+1. [ ] Does it bring up the web page with the kittens?
 Make a snapshot so that you have a fall back image.
 1. [ ] If it's not there, or doesn't work as expected, make a new image to use.

 Have you checked the slides are all as you expect?